Chart Color Schemes

 Health performance in Yallourn North is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Yallourn North faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Yallourn North faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.

-Private health cover is low at approximately 49% of the total population (~815 people), compared to the national average of 55.7%.
+Private health cover is very low at approximately 49% of the total population (~815 people), compared to the national average of 55.7%.
 The most common medical conditions are arthritis (11.0%) and mental health issues (10.4%).
-60.6% of residents declare themselves completely clear of medical ailments, compared to 63.4% in Rest of Vic.
-Working-age population health challenges include elevated chronic condition rates.
-The area has 17.7% of residents aged 65 and over (295 people), lower than the 23.9% in Rest of Vic.
-Senior health outcomes present some challenges, with national rankings broadly in line with the general population.
+While 60.6% of residents claim to be completely clear of medical ailments, this is lower than the Regional Vic. average of 63.4%.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 18.1% of residents aged 65 and over (302 people), which is lower than the Regional Vic. average of 23.9%.
+Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.

 Frequently Asked Questions - Health